ravimad/Orb2015/artifact.md

 ## Measuring the accuracy of the inferred bounds - Reproducing the results of Figure 10

 To run the experiments whose results are shown in Figure 10, the benchmarks need to be instrumented to track the resources, and have to be run with inputs that execise the worst-case behavior.
 Our tool can be used to output instrumented programs using the `--instrument` option.
-All such instrumented benchmarks with an executable `main` function can found in the folder: `~/leon/RuntimeEvaluation/src/main/scala/steps` (similar for `alloc`).
+All such instrumented benchmarks with an executable `main` function can found in the folder: `~/leon/RuntimeEvaluation/src/main/scala/steps` (or alloc).
 The `main` function of each benchmark runs the benchmark on many inputs, compute the dynamic resource usage, and compares it against the statically inferred bounds as described in the section 5 of the paper.
 Below we describe the procedure for reproducing the results of Figure 10.

     $ cd ~/leon/RuntimeEvaluation/
     $ sbt                            ## invokes the scala build tool